Paralympic Games: Australia’s World-Beating IMer Tim Hodge Aiming for Golden Splash in Paris

 Cowdrey dominated the pool in Athens (2004), Beijing (2008) and London (2012) where he won three consecutive 100m freestyle and 200IM crowns.

-Hodge, from a working-class family in Sydney’s west, would love nothing than to reward his family with a golden celebration in Paris – and he is on track to make that Paralympic dream, come true.
+Hodge, from a working-class family in Sydney’s west, would love nothing than to reward his family with a golden celebration in Paris – and he is on track to make that Paralympic dream come true.

-With the incentive of cashing in on his success after Paralympics Australia welcomed the Australian Federal Government’s decision to provide financial rewards to Paralympians who win medals at the Paris 2024 Games.
+There is also the incentive of cashing in on his success after Paralympics Australia welcomed the Australian Federal Government’s decision to provide financial rewards to Paralympians who win medals at the Paris 2024 Games.
+Gold medalists will be awarded $20,000: silver medalists $15,000 and bronze medalists $10,000.
+It brings Paralympians in line with Olympic medalists, whose reward payments are funded by the Australian Olympic Committee (AOC).

 “I’m looking forward to Paris and feeling really, really good,” Hodge said from the Australian team camp this week.”I’ve got some high expectations for myself, namely personal bests in most of my races.
 I’ve worked really hard, improving from Trials, hopefully going to do a lot better in the pool and maybe, maybe another world record in the 200 IM (Individual Medley).”